 Some people with a personality disorder are distressed by their behavior and actively seek treatment.
 Others cannot see a problem with their own behavior.
 Thus, they tend not to seek help on their own.
 Instead, they may be referred by their friends, family members, or a social agency because their behavior is causing difficulty for others.

 When people with a personality disorder seek help, the reason is likely to be to get help with symptoms such as anxiety Symptoms Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
 It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more , depression Symptoms A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , or substance use Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
-The substances involved tend to be members... read more or with the problems created by their personality disorder such as divorce, unemployment, or loneliness—rather than the disorder itself.
+Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , or substance use Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance (for example, a recreational drug) despite having problems caused by its use.
+The substances... read more or with the problems created by their personality disorder such as divorce, unemployment, or loneliness—rather than the disorder itself.
 When people report such symptoms or problems, doctors usually ask them questions to determine whether a personality disorder might be involved.
 For example, doctors ask how they view themselves and others and how they respond when people react negatively to their behavior.
 Personality disorders are underdiagnosed because doctors sometimes focus on the symptoms of anxiety or depression, which may overshadow the features of any underlying personality disorder.

 The doctor suspects a personality disorder if people